Panerai vs. Omega Watches (EVERYTHING You Should Know)

 The Luminor is easily one of the most recognizable Panerai models today.
 When it comes to price, this is the most affordable Panerai that delivers its unique and classic look, and still comes with an in-house movement.
 The Omega Planet Ocean is a very wearable yet capable watch in their Seamaster line.
 The Planet Ocean comes with a 600m depth resistance which is twice that of the Luminor.

 It’s also slightly bigger than the Luminor which may deter some who enjoy the more approachable size compared to their larger models.
 Both coming in around the $4k-$5k mark, the Luminor and Planet Ocean deliver a great amount of value.
-If looking for a preowned model, there are plenty of options in the gray market compared to some of the more desired Rolex models that are difficult to source.
+If looking for a preowned model, there are plenty of options in the gray market compared to some of the more desired Rolex models such as IWC that are difficult to source.

 Because of this, both options serve as great entry points into the luxury watch market.
 Panerai and Omega both have significantly rich histories.
 Panerai coined many patents as they scaled to serve the Italian Navy and Omega partnered with NASA to help land a man on the moon are feats that not many other watch brands can compete with.